azka-siddiqui/ICS3U-Assignments/README.md

-Hi!
-These are some assignments from my ICS3U coursework.
+some assignments from my ICS3U coursework.